RegardsOss/RegardsOss.github.io/_docs/microservice-core/jobs.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+Jobs module allows to execute tasks in parallel on several microservices.

+Jobs module can be used by any microservice.
+When used, `t_job_info` and `t_job_parameters` tables are created into the microservice database/schema.

+The daemon `JobService` is launched to manage jobs, it permanently searches for jobs to execute following a priority provided by job submitter.

+To submit a job, it is necessary to create a `JobInfo` object containing informations about the job (ie. job parameters, job instantiation class, ...).
+`Job` instantiation class must implement `IJob` interface or better, inherit `AbstractJob` class.

+`Job` object is never manipulated by developers, only `JobInfo` is available. `JobInfo` contains job status and job informations such as percent completion, start and end dates...

 ## Job creation

 To create a job, developers must create a `JobInfo` object by providing following attributes :